 Difficulty Navigating the Risks Associated with Oracle and Quest Audits

-In 2021, the organization decided to partner with Anglepoint in optimizing its SAM program.
+The organization decided to partner with Anglepoint in optimizing its SAM program.
 Not long after, Quest and Oracle notified the client of upcoming audits.

 Leverage the Existing Relationship with Anglepoint to Maximize Audit Responses